expo/expo/docs/pages/technical-specs/expo-updates-0.md

 ### Manifest Response Body

-The body of the response MUST be a manifest, which is defined as JSON conforming to both the `Manifest` in the following [typescript](https://www.typescriptlang.org/) and the detailed descriptions following them:
+The body of the response MUST be a manifest, which is defined as JSON conforming to both the following `Manifest` definition expressed in [typescript](https://www.typescriptlang.org/) and the detailed descriptions for each field:
 ```
 export type Manifest = {
   id: string;